 What a good wedding photographer should say: They will explain that they have backups of both camera bodies and lenses should the worst happen.

 Sound the alarm: I’ve got my iPhone or it’s never failed on me yet.

 5. CAN WE REQUEST SPECIFIC PHOTOS WE WOULD LIKE?

 As a wedding photographer, you always get requests for certain images from a wedding day.
 This can be as simple as a request for a picture with a special someone or a detail that you really want to capture.
-Photographers value this input and will always try to accommodate.
-Have some idea of what you want in terms of must have photos.
+Photographers value this input and will always try to accommodate it.
+Have some idea of what you want in terms of must-have photos.

 Sound the alarm: If they don’t do requests or refuse to entertain your ideas.

 This is something you hope you will never need to rely on but will give you peace of mind.
 Many venues will require your photographer have public liability insurance.
 As an example, National Trust Wedding venues will generally require your photographer to have public liability insurance up to two million pounds.
 Before you meet, just check with your wedding venue if they need to see the photographer’s insurance.

 What a good wedding photographer should say: They will gladly supply you and your venue any copies of the insurance documents, should it be needed.